October 27th, 2020 [UPDATED]

 Installing Fixed Wireless Internet Circuits

 Every WISP has its own unique installation process and preferred equipment.
 For the purpose of this post, we will specifically examine GeoLinks’ ClearFiber™ Fixed Wireless Internet installations.
-Fully insured with coverage that meets property management and owner requirements, all GeoLinks’ installations are done by our team of experienced technicians that take into consideration visual aesthetics, and building and city code compliance.
+Fully insured with coverage that meets property management and owner requirements, all GeoLinks’ installations are managed by our team of experienced technicians that consider visual aesthetics and building and city code compliance.

 GeoLinks Installation Equipment

-Subscriber: When installing a ClearFiber™ circuit, a “Subscriber” unit, also referred to as Customer Premise Equipment (CPE), is placed on the roof of the client’s building.
-While Subscribers can vary based on the service ordered and location of the customer premise, the average GeoLinks’ Subscriber dimensions measure 24 – 36in in diameter and weigh between 5 – 20lbs.
+Subscriber – When installing a ClearFiber™ circuit, a “Subscriber” unit, also referred to as Customer Premise Equipment (CPE), is placed on the roof of the client’s building.
+While Subscribers can vary based on the service ordered and location of the customer premises, the average GeoLinks’ Subscriber dimensions measure 24 – 36 inches in diameter and weigh between 5 – 20lbs.
 The Subscriber is responsible for transmitting the wireless signal from the Base Station to the customer premise, and vice versa.

 Non-Penetrating Roof Mount – The Subscriber is mounted directly to a non-penetrating roof mount.
 This is a 36in self-supporting, square angle steel frame with a 60in x 2in diameter mast designed specifically for antenna installation.
 It does not damage or require any mounting to the roof.